bookalope/InDesign-CEP/README.md

 Writing an Adobe CEP extension requires documentation which is not always readily available.
 However, some useful resources are:

- - The Adobe CEP resources on Github is [here](https://github.com/Adobe-CEP/CEP-Resources),
+ - The Adobe CEP resources on Github is [here](https://github.com/Adobe-CEP/CEP-Resources);
- - The ExtendScript documentation is [here](http://www.indesignjs.de/extendscriptAPI/indesign-latest/),
+ - The ExtendScript documentation is [here](http://www.indesignjs.de/extendscriptAPI/indesign-latest/);
- - Davide Barranca’s [blog](https://www.davidebarranca.com/category/code/) contains useful tips.
+ - Davide Barranca’s [blog](https://www.davidebarranca.com/category/code/) contains useful tips;
+ - Adobe CEP extensions’s UI should be styled using [CEP Spectrum Boilerplate](https://github.com/Hennamann/CEP-Spectrum-Boilerplate) or [Topcoat](https://github.com/topcoat/topcoat).

 In addition to the above, the [InDesign Scripting Forum](https://forums.adobe.com/community/indesign/indesign_scripting) might be useful, or the [#cep channel on Slack](https://adobedevs.slack.com/messages/C1FKLQ63F) is a playground to many experienced developers.